Battle of Kosovo (1448): Battle

+The battlefield was the same as that on which Sultan Murad I and Prince Lazar of Serbia had met their deaths during the First Battle of Kosovo in 1389.
+On this occasion, the Ottomans had achieved a victory over the Serbs and Hungarians, while John Hunyadi had failed to heed the warning.

 The Crusaders, numbering 22,000–30,000 arrived at Kosovo Field (the site of the first Battle of Kosovo in 1389, between Serbs and Ottomans) facing an Ottoman army of 40,000–60,000 men.
 Sultan Murad personally commanded a large section of cannoneers and janissaries, while his son and would-be successor, 16-year-old Mehmed, who faced battle for the first time, led the Anatolian troops at the right wing.
-Hunyadi commanded the center of his army in the battle, while the crusader right wing was made up of Wallachians.
+Hunyadi commanded the center of his army in the battle, while the crusader left wing was made up of Wallachians.
 The Hungarians had a long barrage cannons.
 Calculating that he would need more than 40,000 men to defeat the Ottomans, the Hungarian regent sought to join up with anti-Ottoman Albanian forces.
 The Ottomans in their base at Sofia received word of the Crusader army's march route and subsequently began readying their men.